 The Criminal Procedure and Related Matters Bill 2021 was initiated in Seanad Éireann on 8 February 2021.
-The aim of the Bill is to provide for various amendments to aspects of criminal procedures and to provide for related matters.
+The aim of the Bill is to provide for various amendments to aspects of criminal procedures, and to provide for related matters, including the following:

 - Section 5 provides for difficulties identified by the Supreme Court in relation to the presumptive mandatory minimum sentence in Section 271 of the Firearms Act, 1964.
-This can be departed from in exceptional and specific circumstances. - Under Section 27(8), a second or subsequent section 27A offence, a court had no discretion and had to impose the mandatory minimum sentence.
-The Supreme Court held that subsection (8) breached the separation of powers in removing judicial discretion in sentencing second or subsequent section 27A offenders.
+This can be departed from in exceptional and specific circumstances. - Under Section 27(8), for a second or subsequent Section 27A offence, a court had no discretion and had to impose the mandatory minimum sentence.
+The Supreme Court held that subsection (8) breached the separation of powers in removing judicial discretion in sentencing second or subsequent Section 27A offenders.

-An identical provision can be found in the presumptive mandatory minimum sentences for section 15A drugs offences is set out in subsections (3E) and (3F) of section 27 of the 1997 Misuse of Drugs Act (as amended).
-It suffers from a similar defect and will eventually be struck down by the superior courts if not repealed.
-The Bill is currently before Seanad Éireann, Second stage.
+An identical provision can be found in the presumptive mandatory minimum sentences for Section 15A drugs offences and is set out in subsections (3E) and (3F) of Section 27 of the Misuse of Drugs Act, 1977 (as amended).
+This provision suffers from a similar defect and will eventually be struck down by the superior courts if not repealed.
+The Bill is currently before Seanad Éireann, Second Stage.